akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

                     view: '@custom/reference-entity/attribute/simple_metric.tsx'

 .. note::
-    Note that in this tutorial, we don't have any custom property for this attribute, we'll cover this point in `another tutorial`_.
+    Note that in this tutorial, we don't have any custom property for this attribute, we'll cover this point in :doc:`another tutorial <add_custom_property_to_your_custom_attribute_type>`.

-.. _another tutorial: add_custom_property_to_your_custom_attribute_type.html

 API Part of The New Attribute Type